Harsh902/TreesAndTents_ASP/SolutionCode.md

 `

- Now I make sure that tents are not horizontally or vertically adjacent.
+ Now I make sure that tents are not horizontally or vertically adjacent:

 `
 :- placeTent(A, B), placeTent(C, B), A-1 == C.